Anitria/XtremeAdventureTours/README.md

 ---

 ## 📌 Notes
-- Project for practice & portfolio purposes
+- Developed as a **portfolio project for IS444: Web Development at DePaul University**
 - Images are stock/placeholder only